The Worst Martial Arts for Self-Defense or Street Fighting

 • Most schools don’t teach applications

-• Even fewer practice free sparing
+• Even fewer practice-free sparing

 • Push hands competitions don’t simulate fighting